tryscer/flock/flock-music.md

 *DJ Jonah here, coming to you LIVE on the air from a SECRET LOCATION up in the BIRD'S NEST, overlooking a beautiful valley which shall NOT BE NAMED… and let me tell you, listener JANE and listener JOHN… let me tell you… it's overrun with birds today, big ones, small ones, green ones and white ones, flocking together, going their own way, this way and then the other… Did you know the ancient ROMANS, Caesar himself, would read the future by the flight of the birds?
 Anyway, here's The CHORDETTES with LOLLIPOP…*

 *Ba-Boom Boom-Boom*…
-​	It's an early-summer morning and the windows in my childhood bedroom are open, inviting smells of fresh cut grass and fat, lazy bumblebees.
+​	==It's June 13th, 1958, a Saturday, one month before my 18th birthday, one day before Elvis died.== It's an early-summer morning.
+The windows in my childhood bedroom are open, inviting smells of fresh cut grass and fat, lazy bumblebees.
 I’m wearing a baby-blue, sleeveless cotton sundress and white Keds.
 A record is playing on the little turntable I got for my birthday.
 I’m dancing with myself, twirling and bowing to an invisible suitor — keeping one eye on my bedroom door, lest it should suddenly open.

 *(Gee, my lollipop is—HOOOOONK\!)*